 Release of Information Form: previous school(s), outside therapists & service providers

-Submit School Records & Transcript Release Form to your current school.
-We'll request:
+Submit School Records & Transcript Release Form to your current school:

-Academic records (3 years), including an official transcript, grades, standardized testing, academic evaluations, neuropsychological or psycho-educational evaluations
+Academic records (3 years), including an official transcript, grades, standardized test results, academic evaluations, neuropsychological or psycho-educational evaluations

-Writing Samples(s): recent work from school and an optional, creative/personal piece
+Writing Sample: recent work from school; optional, creative/personal piece

 Confidential academic recommendation, completed by a teacher or administrator

-Once the application is complete, the admissions committee will convene to determine if Pinnacle is able to meet the student’s needs.
-Admissions are on a rolling basis until the school is fully enrolled, at which time accepted students will be placed on a waiting list.
+Once the application is complete, the Admissions Committee will convene to determine if Pinnacle is able to meet the student’s needs.
+Admissions are on a rolling basis until the school is fully enrolled, at which time qualified students will be placed on a waiting list.

 Pinnacle School does not discriminate in any employment practice, education program, or educational activity on the basis of race, color, religious creed, sex, age, national origin, ancestry, marital status, sexual orientation, gender identity or expression, disability (including but not limited to intellectual disability, past or present history of mental disorder, physical disability or learning disability), genetic information, or any other basis prohibited by CT state and or federal nondiscrimination laws.
 Pinnacle School is committed to a policy of equal opportunity/affirmative action for all qualified persons and equal access to Boy Scouts of America and other designated youth groups.
 Inquiries should be directed to GEG’s Title IX coordinator, Robyn Whittingham, COO, 44 Commerce Road, Stamford CT 06902, 203-661-1609, firstname.lastname@example.org.